-ONEOK Rockies Midstream, LLC is a subsidiary of ONEOK, Inc. operating in eight North Dakota counties.
-The pipeline diameters range from 2" to 20" and transport natural gas.
+ONEOK Rockies Midstream, LLC is a subsidiary of ONEOK, Inc., operating 5,750.9 miles of natural gas pipeline in eight North Dakota counties.
+Pipeline diameters range between 2.375" - 20".

 COMMITMENT TO SAFETY, HEALTH & THE ENVIRONMENT

 ONEOK is committed to operating in a safe, reliable, environmentally responsible and sustainable manner.
 Environmental, safety and health is our primary focus at ONEOK.
 ONEOK is purposeful in improving employee and process safety.
 Our key performance indicators keep ONEOK focused improving results.
 We continue to make improvements in reducing our environmental impact by conserving resources, recycling and utilizing efficient technologies.